mdabros/SharpLearning/README.md

 Documentation
 -------------
-The code contains xml comments to help guide users.
+SharpLearning contains xml documentation to help guide the user while using the library.

-A separate repository with examples is planned as well as further markdown dokumentation.
+Code examples and more information about how to use SharpLearning can be found in [SharpLearning.Examples](https://github.com/mdabros/SharpLearning.Examples)

+further markdown dokumentation of the learners and models is planned.

 Installation
 ------------